anpendyal/Advanced-Web-Development-Final-Project/README.md

 # Advanced Web Development
 For this Johns Hopkins Center for Talented Youth course (Advanced Web Development), I was instructed to develop mock website for a juice company.
-This course is the Advanced Web Development Course.
 The project uses HTML, CSS, and JavaScript.
 There are 6 main pages on this website.
 The website is built with a tropical theme.

 The "home page" has a multi-column layout with a side bar.
 The main content area containing the multi-column layout displays new and important information for vistors, like the purpose of the store and updates about new locations.
 The sidebar contains 3 special drinks.
 The user can click on these drinks to learn more about them, such as pricing and ingredients.